sbaechler/django-multilingual-search/README.md

 For automatic indexing of new entries the Haystack [signal processors](http://django-haystack.readthedocs.org/en/latest/signal_processors.html) can be used without modification.
+It is recommended that a custom SignalProcessor be used instead of the `RealtimeSignalProcessor` because of server timeout issues with the latter.

 ## Contributing